 The counselling service the university offers isn’t ideal.
-By the look of it, you’ll definitely get at least the initial assessment 50 minute session.
+By the look of it, you’ll definitely get at least the initial assessment 50-minute session.
 However, it doesn’t state how long you’ll have to wait for that first counselling session.
 Furthermore, all the follow-up sessions are booked one session at a time.
 This means that you’re always going to be stuck wondering when your sessions will be stopped, without notice.

-The information provided also fails to state what the maximum number of sessions you’re able to have.
+The information provided also fails to state the maximum number of sessions you’re able to have.
 But I did see elsewhere on their site that the counselling service is referred to as “short term counselling”.
-Thus, if it’s anything like my university, then this kind of counselling support wouldn’t be enough for someone with on-going and chronic mental health problems.
+Thus, if it’s anything like my university, then this kind of counselling support wouldn’t be enough for someone with ongoing and chronic mental health problems.
 Such a service is better suited for only helping people who are struggling to adjust to university life.

 They do talk about having group therapy available as well.
 However, they don’t give any real information about this.
 Plus, there’s no information on how frequent they are or if they’re split by different support needs.

 I hope all these services will turn around the recent mental health crisis that’s hit the University of Bristol.
-Because everyone, not just students, deserve to get the support they need for their mental health and wellbeing.
+Because everyone, not just students, deserves to get the support they need for their mental health and wellbeing.